About Form 1098T

 Why did I receive a 1098T Form?

-If you received a 1098T form it means that you were enrolled in at least one course at Hudson Valley Community College during the calendar year.
+If you received a 1098T form it means that you had charges on your account for at least one course at Hudson Valley Community College during the calendar year.
 It does not mean that you are eligible for a tuition and fees deduction, Hope Tax Credit, or Lifetime Learning Tax Credit.
 According to federal tax regulations, determination of qualified charges and payments is the responsibility of the tax payer.

 What information is provided on the 1098T Form?